James Marsden

-In 2012, Marsden starred in a range of independent films such as Small Apartments, Bachelorette, and Robot & Frank.
-He later returned to television guest-starring in Modern Family (2011), and playing Liz Lemon's love interest, Criss Chros in 30 Rock (2012–2013) in a supporting role.
-In 2013, Marsden portrayed President John F. Kennedy in Lee Daniels's The Butler, and had a supporting role in Anchorman 2: The Legend Continues.
-He starred as gunslinging sentient android Teddy Flood in the first two seasons HBO science fiction series Westworld (2016–2022), a role he reprised in the fourth season.
-Since 2019, Marsden has starred as Steve and Ben Wood in the Netflix black comedy series Dead to Me.
-In 2020, Marsden played Stu Redman in the Paramount+ miniseries The Stand.
-He also has a role in Netflix's upcoming film Unfrosted: The Pop-Tart Story.
+Marsden starred in the science fiction series Westworld from 2016 to 2022 and in the black comedy series Dead to Me from 2019 to 2022, for which he received a nomination for a Critics' Choice Television Award.
+He played guest roles in the sitcoms Modern Family (2011) and 30 Rock (2012–2013).
+He starred as a fictionalized version of himself in the mockumentary series Jury Duty (2023), for which he received nominations for a Golden Globe Award and a Primetime Emmy Award.
+Marsden has since starred in the thriller series Paradise (2025), which he received his second Primetime Emmy Award nomination.

 Early life and family

-Marsden was born in Stillwater, Oklahoma on September 18, 1973, the son of Kathleen (née Scholtz) and James Luther Marsden.
+Marsden was born in Stillwater, Oklahoma, on September 18, 1973, the son of Kathleen (née Scholtz) and James Luther Marsden.
 His father, a food safety advisor to LexiGene Industries, and his mother, a nutritionist, divorced when he was nine years old.

 He has four siblings: two younger sisters and two brothers.
 He attended Hefner Middle School and Putnam City North High School, in Oklahoma City, and later went on to attend Oklahoma State University, where he studied broadcast journalism.
 He was also a member of Delta Tau Delta fraternity.
 Marsden left after one and a half years, opting instead to move to Los Angeles in order to pursue his acting career.